JarkkoPar/Utility_AI_GDExtension/README.md

  * UtilityAIAction and UtilityAIActionGroup nodes that make up the actual steps the AI should take to realize a behaviour

 There are also specialized sensor nodes for adding vision to the AI agents, handling ranges, booleans, for instance.

+**Node Query System nodes**

+The UtilityAI Node Query System is used to perform utility based queries to find Top N nodes that fit the set criteria.
+It as two types of nodes:

+Search spaces:

+ * UtilityAINodeGroupSearchSpace
+ * UtilityAINodeChildrenSearchSpace
+ * UtilityAIArea2DSearchSpace and UtilityAIArea3DSearchSpace

+Search criteria:

+ * UtilityAICustomSearchCriterion
+ * UtilityAIMetadataSearchCriterion
+ * UtilityAIDistanceVector2SearchCriterion and UtilityAIDistanceVector3SearchCriterion
+ * UtilityAIDistance2DSearchCriterion and UtilityAIDistance3DSearchCriterion

 ## Example 1 - A dude following the mouse cursor